Skip to main content

 The promenade overlooks the River Torrens and connects King William Road and the Riverbank Footbridge, linking Festival Theatre and Dunstan Playhouse, providing an interesting way to access to all venues.

-A photo taken at dusk alongside the 'Walk of Fame' at Adelaide Festival Centre.
 A couple walk alongside the exhibition, arm in arm, and the festoon lighting outside the building is on.
+Taken at dusk alongside the 'Walk of Fame' at Adelaide Festival Centre.

 The promenade overlooks the River Torrens and connects King William Road and the Riverbank Footbridge, linking Festival Theatre and Dunstan Playhouse, providing an interesting way to access to all venues.